Reese rescues No. 3 LSU in 82-77 OT win over Georgia - WHIZ News

 Reese hit four straight free throws over multiple possessions to pull LSU back into a tie at 63.
 After Battles’ free throws put Georgia back in front, Morris again tied it with a fast-break layup.

-Smith and LSU’s Kater Poole each made one of two free throws, and regulation ended tied at 66 after both teams failed to score on their final possessions of the period.
+Smith and LSU’s Kateri Poole each made one of two free throws, and regulation ended tied at 66 after both teams failed to score on their final possessions of the period.

 BIG PICTURE